setu-shah/Finance-Project/README.md

 # Finance-Project

-Leveraging Python Programming Fundamentals and Harnessing the Power of Machine Learning to Solve Real-World Practical Applications in Finance
+Leveraging Python programming fundamentals and harnessing the power of Machine Learning to solve real-world practical applications in finance